caleb531/dotfiles/README.md

 # dotfiles
-*Caleb Evans*
+*Copyright 2014, Caleb Evans*
+*Released under the MIT license*

 ## Introduction

-My shell setup is optimized for efficiency and convenience, yet only to the degree that I actually use the shell.
+My OS X shell setup is optimized for efficiency and convenience.

 ## Features

 ### Shells

-I use Bash 3.2 as my preferred shell, mainly because this is the version of Bash which comes comes bundled with OS X.
+OS X ships with Bash 3.2, however I use Bash 4 as my shell of choice.
+Bash 4 offers support for Unicode literals, and the more-performant Bash Completion 2 requires Bash 4.2 or newer.
+These reasons are enough for me to use Bash 4 over the bundled v3.2 shell.

+#### Regarding zsh...

+I prefer Bash over zsh because I have never found need for any the features which supposedly make it the superior shell.
+Additionally, I find Bash easier to use and configure for casual use, and it remains the most popular of existing UNIX shells.

 ### Packages

-I use [Homebrew](http://brew.sh/) as my package manager of choice.
-With it, I can install most of the other packages required for my shell setup.
+I use [Homebrew](http://brew.sh/) as my preferred package manager, which enables me to install all other packages required for my shell setup.

-### Autocompletion
+### Completion

-I use Bash Completion 1.3 for tab autocompletion on the command line.
-I do not use version 2.0 because it requires Bash 4.2.
+I use Bash Completion 2.1 for tab autocompletion on the command line.
+Bash Completion 2 offers significant performance advantages over its predecessor (v1.3), making it the .

-I also use a third-party script called [bash dyncompletion](http://fahdshariff.blogspot.com/2011/09/speeding-up-bash-profile-load-time.html), which preloads completions as needed to improve startup performance significantly.

 ### Color highlighting

-My `.bash_profile ` enables color highlighting for a number of commands and interfaces.
+My `.bash_profile` enables color highlighting for a number of commands and interfaces.
 These include:

 * `diff`
 * `grep`
 * `less`
 * `ls`

-My setup also applies color highlighting when editing the message for a git commit or merge in Vim.
+My setup also applies color highlighting when editing Git commit or merge in Vim.

 ### Interactive prompt

 The `PS1` interactive prompt which I have set for my shell is intended to be concise, readable, and useful.
-The prompt only displays the name of the current working directory, followed by the name of the current branch (if the directory is a git repository).
-Spacing is also utilized to improve readability.
+The prompt displays the name of the current working directory, followed by the name of the current branch (if the directory is a git repository).
+Colons are used as separators, and spacing is utilized to improve readability.

 #### Examples